 Sanja Matsuri (May 15 to 17, Tokyo)

-The Sanja Matsuri is one of the liveliest and most attended festivals in Tokyo, attracting thousands of visitors to the historic Asakusa district.
-This event takes place at the Asakusa Shrine and is famous for its elaborate mikoshi (portable shrines) processions and energetic traditional dances.
-The atmosphere is intense and includes performances by geishas and Shinto rituals that celebrate the founders of the Senso-ji temple.
+The Sanja Matsuri is one of the most lively and attended festivals in Tokyo, attracting thousands of visitors to the historic Asakusa district.
+This event takes place at the Asakusa Shrine and is famous for its elaborate mikoshi (portable shrine) processions and energetic traditional dances.
+The atmosphere is intense and includes performances by geishas and Shinto rituals celebrating the founders of the Senso-ji temple.

 Mifune Matsuri (May 17, Kyoto)

-The Mifune Matsuri takes place on the Oi River in Arashiyama and is a charming recreation of a Heian era nautical ceremony.
-The festival features historical boats decorated with figures wearing costumes from over a thousand years ago.
+The Mifune Matsuri takes place on the Oi River in Arashiyama and is a charming recreation of a nautical ceremony from the Heian era.
+The festival features historical boats decorated with figures dressed in costumes from over a thousand years ago.
 It is a spectacle that attracts more than 100,000 spectators annually and is sponsored by the Kurumazaki Shrine.
 Artists and famous personalities also participate, making the event even more glamorous.

 Mifune Matsuri (May 17, Kyoto)